grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/10-batch- requests -.md

 ---
 title: 'batch( requests )'
 description: 'Issue multiple HTTP requests in parallel (like e.g. browsers tend to do).'
+excerpt: 'Issue multiple HTTP requests in parallel (like e.g. browsers tend to do).'
 ---

 Batch multiple HTTP requests together, to issue them in parallel over multiple TCP connections.